AhmedHassan95/Makefile/Assignments/C1_M1/README.md

 Program that calculates statistics for a data set:

-This Project is to design a calculate some of statisics in data set contains:\
+This Program is designed to calculate some of statisics in a data set that contains:\
       - Mean\
       - Maximum\
       - Minimum\